 While responsive websites are getting better at accessing certain phone features such as SMS and click-to-call, there are still several constraints.
 Apps can access the camera, flashlight, GPS, and other features of any device.

 Clients won’t have to put in as much effort in completing a task.
 Instead of taking a picture before uploading it on a website, an app can capture images directly using a device’s camera.
 In terms of retail, it’s vital.
 More and more users prefer searching by image to find a perfect match to their search query.
-The visual search feature is available on such eCommerce players like Amazon, ASOS, and AliExpress.
+The visual search feature is available on eCommerce players such as Amazon, ASOS, and AliExpress.
 When users spend less time on a task, it shortens the path from search to conversion.

 5 Push notifications